Soean/wpstarter/docs/02-Environment-Variables.md

 Alternatively WP Starter can be instructed to do something like this automatically.

-The way to go is to use an environment variable called `WP_STARTER_ENV_TO_CONST` that needs to contain a list of of comma-separated list of environment variables that needs to be turned into constants:
+The way to go is to use an environment variable called `WP_STARTER_ENV_TO_CONST` that needs to contain a list of comma-separated list of environment variables that needs to be turned into constants:

 ```shell
 WP_STARTER_ENV_TO_CONST=AWESOME_PLUGIN_CONFIG,ANOTHER_VAR,YET_ANOTHER